House of Ash and Bone Cover Concept

 “Are you all right, Diego?”
 Richard says, looking into the rear-view mirror at me, as Mrs. Landry turns to me from the passenger seat.
 Charlie, their six-year-old, sleeps on the floorboard behind her.

-“I’m ok.”
+“I’m okay.”
 I turn away from Mrs. Landry’s gaze.
 “My mom isn’t getting better.”

 “Man, I’m so sorry, Diego,” Richard says.

-Richard Landry is a friendly man, with a modest smile, for “folks deserving of my hospitality” he once told me.
+Richard Landry is a friendly man with a modest smile, for “Folks deserving of my hospitality,” he once told me with a Louisiana drawl.
 Once you get into his circle of trust, his warmth, his strength, is earnestly given.
 A thin man, with a sadness around his eyes, and a fierce protective nature, always in one of his many brown velour, short-sleeve, button-up shirts and maroon corduroy pants, “my signature color, son,” he once said to me.

 I raise my hand and run it through my hair.